s3alfisc/fwildclusterboot/cran-comments.md

+## Resubmission of 0.12.1

+I have added comments regarding the SystemRequirements for Julia and WildBootTests.jl, including a link where to download Julia from.
+I also mention that WildBootTests.jl can be downloaded from the Julia package manager.

+Note that the package runs completely fine without either Julia or WildBootTests.jl - the API to the Julia package is completely optional.

+In consequence, I could also completely drop the SystemRequirements section from the description file and simply mention the minimal package versions in the vignette.

+I have checked the package on rhub and github actions, without any additional notes / warnings.

 ## fwildclusterboot 0.12.1

 This is a hot-fix release which turns of some tests that fail on  ATLAS MKL OpenBLAS .